 5 Spring Workwear Basics

-1. Structured dresses
+1. Simple dresses

 A corporate job is not the place to wear your flowy maxi dresses (unless that vibes with your workplace dress code).
 A professional workplace requires a more polished approached, which means tailored items are strongly encouraged (by me, that is!)